hakasec/romcp/README.md

     ./romcp [DIRECTORY]

-  Replacing [DIRECTORY] with the file the ROMs you wish to copy are contained.
+  Replacing [DIRECTORY] with the folder where the ROMs you wish to copy are contained.

 # Note
 - This program currently only supports SNES and Megadrive ROM files, more soon :P